khanonjs/khanon.js-website/public/docs/0-what-is-khanon-js.md

 # How's the deal between Khanon.js and Babylon.js?

+Khanon.js doesn’t pretend to substitute any of the Babylon.js features.
+Instead, its job is widening what Babylon.js offers, adding new features and functionalities.

-In some cases Khanon.js works with its own implementation, like the case of actors.
+In some cases Khanon.js works with its own implementation, like the actor decorators.
 Actors are logical elements that interact with other actors, the scene, and/or the player.
 An actor could be the main charactar of the game, a NPC, a fire throwing particles, or whatever that has some logic.
 This element is fully provided by Khanon.js, so it doesn't have a direct relation with any Babylon object.

 In other cases, a Khanon.js object wraps another existing Babylon object, such as scenes, sprites, meshes, or particles.